top of page

 I'm Unbroken.
 And So Are You.

 Oh this is such a hard one.
 There are so many times I've felt broken in my life.
 Broken by others, broken by my own mistakes and shame, broken by the trials of life.
 When life is falling apart, when you're the victim of abuse, when your weaknesses overwhelm you, when societal norms and institutions hold you back - it's so hard not to feel like you're crumbling under the weight.
-Even worse though is when the shame creeps in and your internal narrative turns to shame and blame.
-When you feel like every fault, every trauma, and every bad decision is actually contributing or maybe even causing the problem.
+Even worse though is when your faults, trauma, and mistakes overwhelm you and your internal narrative turns to shame and blame.
 If I'm honest, I have spent most of my life striving for perfection and achieving success to cover up the fact that I felt like a hot mess inside.
 To cover up how broken I felt.

 The Feeling is Real